 In short, RDI solves the issue of having a slower database in the background ruining user experience and slowing down services altogether.
 And with no-code, RDI removes the complexity of creating a two-way data streaming pipeline.

-Come find out more about it.
+Watch to find out more about it.

 - Need for an enterprise-grade tool for change data capture